Composite Depreciation reduces overhead, lowers the risk of accounting errors, and makes asset management more efficient.

 Nevertheless, one way or another, Grande corporation must calculate and claim depreciation expense for many Office Equipment items in these categories.

 - Telephone Switching Equipment

 Examples below illustrate the general approach and principles underlying this method.
-Before applying composite depreciation in the workplace, however, accountants should consult their own country tax authorities for application details.
+Before applying composite depreciation in the workplace, however, accountants should consult their country tax authorities for application details.

-In this case, Grande's accountants designate the four asset categories as a single asset class called "Office Equipment."
+In this case, Grande's accountants designate the four asset categories as a single asset class "Office Equipment."
 Group

 depreciation begins with a summary of

 depreciation information for assets in each of the four office equipment categories.

 Notice that composite depreciation will base calculations for all asset categories in the Office Equipment group on the straight-line (SL) method.
 From these figures, the firm calculates a composite rate and a composite life.

 Composite rate = Total depreciation per year / Total original cost